Pilibhit: History

 The city Pilibhit was an administrative unit in the Mughal era under Bareilly suba.
 For security, the Mughal subedar Ali Mohammed Khan constructed four magnificent gates around the administrative building in 1734 AD.
 These gates were named Barellwi Darwaza at the west, Hussaini Darwaza at the east, Jahanabadi Darwaza at the north and Dakhini Darwaza at the south.
 Because of a lack of proper maintenance, all the gates have been lost; only their ruins remain.
-He also constructed a Jama Masjid in Pilibhit.
+He also constructed a jama asjid (congregational mosque) in Pilibhit.

 The last king of the Shah dynasty of Doti, Nepal, Prithvipati Shah, was sheltered in Pilibhit by the ruler of Rampur State Faizullah Khan in 1789 AD, after being attacked by the Gorkha Kingdom of Nepal.

 The freedom fighter Maulana Inayatullah, from Pilibhit, voluntarily hosted the exiled Queen of Avadh, Begum Hazrat Mahal, who reached Nepal in late 1859.

 Pilibhit was in the news at the national level because of a man-killer sub-adult tiger, which had caused fear in the whole area in and around the forest.
 By August 2010, the cat had killed and partially eaten eight people.